 Slowed by paper-based, manual processes

 Founded in 1871, Fulton County School System is one of the oldest and largest school districts, with approximately 96,700 students across 105 schools in the state of Georgia.
-One of Fulton County School’s elementary schools needed a better way to manage the application process for its STEAM Academy, which focuses on science, technology, engineering, and mathematics curriculums.
+One of Fulton County School’s elementary schools needed a better way to manage the application process for its STEAM Academy, which focuses on science, technology, engineering, art, and mathematics curriculums.

 Each year, the program receives more than 200 paper applications.
 Once received, the admission coordinator manually reviews, approves or rejects, and responds to each application.